MrDave1999/CPlugin.Net/src/Attributes/README.md

 # CPlugin.Net.Attributes

-A simple package that includes an attribute to be used by plugins.
+A simple library that includes the `PluginAttribute` type to be used by plugins.